Should You Wash Your Hair With Hot or Cold Water?

-It is best to use the cold water to lather the conditioner in and rinse it out of your hair.
+It is best to use cold water to lather the conditioner in and rinse it out of your hair.

-Coldwater naturally has the opposite effect of hot water and helps to close the pores and seal in moisture.
+Coldwater naturally has the opposite effect of hot water and helps close the pores and seal in moisture.

-Even if you do not choose to use conditioner, cold water at the tail end of a shower can help stop your scalp from drying out.
+Even if you do not choose to use a conditioner, cold water at the tail end of a shower can help stop your scalp from drying out.

 Colder water also can help prevent frizziness and can actually straighten your hair.